Chapter 13: Sakura and the Forgotten Memory

 "Maybe Eriol's back too," Syaoran hoped.

 Not that it did much good.
 Kaho's concern for Sakura, once Keroberos made it clear that Wayne and Lisa already knew a fair bit about the cards, was if anything even more dramatic than Keroberos's and Syaoran's.
-She was of the opinion that it should be escalated to Professor McGonagall immediately, although Syaoran and Keroberos were able to dissuade her in a similar manner as Sakura and the others earlier.
+She was of the opinion that it should be escalated to Professor McGonagall immediately, although Syaoran and Keroberos were able to dissuade her using the same argument that they had used with Sakura and the others earlier.
 Syaoran's hopes that Eriol had somehow made a return were not proven true either, as a quick check in the floo proved.

 Kaho asked a couple of questions of the situation.
 They spoke in Japanese, to the consternation of Lisa and Wayne, and even then they still kept their voices down.
 While Sakura was able to follow the question and answer session somewhat, they exchanged references which left Sakura confused.
 Some of the references seemed utterly unrelated to the topic at hand, such as bringing up a series of unsolved vandalism cases from back in Japan.
 Other references she didn't even recognize, such as some trial that had occurred at some temple.
 Kaho clearly got more out of the discussion with Syaoran and Keroberos than Sakura herself did.